woylie/let_me/README.md

 have a LiveView application, a REST API, and a GraphQL API, the authorization checks will only have to be added once to the context modules.

-For example, we might have a Blog context like this:
+A Blog context could like this:

 ```elixir
 defmodule MyApp.Blog do